What To Do If Your Newborn Won’t Sleep Or Nap During The Day

 Why is my newborn not sleeping after feeding?

 There may be many reasons your newborn is not sleeping after feeding.
 They may be uncomfortable, have gas or an intolerance.
-Begin by gently ensuring your baby has had the opportunity to get rid of gas in their tummy after feeding, or consult your health care professional if you notice your baby is showing signs they are in discomfort after each feed.Β
+Begin by gently ensuring your baby has had the opportunity to get rid of gas in their tummy after feeding, or consult your pediatrician or healthcare provider if you notice your baby is showing signs they are in discomfort after each feed.

 Should you swaddle a newborn for daytime naps?

-Swaddling your babyΒ for each nap and bedtime routine not only provides them with a feeling of security and comfort, it is a signal to your baby that it’s time for sleeping.
-Swaddles not only provide comfort, but can help reduce baby’s sudden reflexes from waking them up too abruptly duringΒ naps.
+Swaddling your baby for each nap and bedtime routine not only provides them with a feeling of security and comfort, it is a signal to your baby that it's time for sleeping.
+Swaddles not only provide comfort, but can help support baby's sudden reflexes from waking them up too abruptly during naps.

 How do I get my baby to nap without being held?